top of page

 A Good Beginning

 I've said many times, 2023 was the best year I've had.
 I was living my best life.
-Casually dating, lifting weights, traveling, playing in a trivia league, I finally got the tattoos I’d always wanted and the most important piece, for the first time ever, I was living anxiety-free.
-My calendar was packed, my friends were solid.
-The only thing missing was a partner who doubled as an adventure buddy.
+Casually dating, lifting weights, traveling a ton, playing in a trivia league, I finally got the tattoos I had always wanted and the most important piece, for the first time ever, I was living anxiety-free.
+My calendar was packed and life was really good.
+The only thing missing was a partner who doubled as my adventure buddy.

 Things Changed